CyrusNajmabadi/lang-design/CollectionLiterals.md

 While collection literals can be used for many scenarios, there are a few that they are not capable of replacing.
 This includes:

-1. Multi-dimensional arrays (e.g. `new int[5, 10] { ... }`).
+1. Multi-dimensional arrays (e.g. `new int[5, 10] { ...}`).
 There is no facility to include the dimensions, and all literals are either linear or map structures only.

 2. Collections which pass special values to their constructors.
 For example `new Dictionary<string, object>(CaseInsensitiveComparer.Instance)`.
 There is no facility to access the constructor being used in either target or natural-typing scenarios.

 3. Nested-collection-initializers (e.g. `new Widget { Children = { w1, w2, w3 } }`).
 This form needs to stay as it has very different semantics from `Children = [w1, w2, w3]`.
 The former calls `.Add` repeatedly on `.Children` while the latter would assign the collection over `.Children`.
-We could consider allowing the latter form if `.Children` is readonly... but that seems like it could be extremely confusing.
+We could consider allowing the latter form if `.Children` is readonly...but that seems like it could be extremely confusing.

 # Syntax Ambiguities
 [syntax-ambiguities]: #syntax-ambiguities